Lassa fever

 Our goal is to support the development of one or more Lassa fever vaccines through to licensure, working with our partners in West Africa and across the world.

-Specifically, deploying a safe and effective Lassa vaccine across 15 countries of continental West Africa could save nearly 3,300 lives over 10 years and avert up to $128 million in societal costs, new research by modelling experts shows.
+Specifically, deploying a safe and effective Lassa fever vaccine across 15 countries of continental West Africa could save nearly 3,300 lives over 10 years and avert up to $128 million in societal costs.

-To date, CEPI has invested in the development of six vaccine candidates, four of which remain in active development.
+To date, CEPI has invested in six vaccine candidates, three of which remain in active development.

 Later-stage trials are expected to take place in the coming years.